sjelms/bibtex-to-markdown/titles/@Redshift2019-vy.md

 ---

 > [!bibliography]
 > Redshift.
 2019.
-“The History of Prefabrication, From Roman Forts to Modern Modular Housing.” "[[Redshift Video]]". https://redshift.autodesk.com/history-of-prefabrication/
+“The History of Prefabrication, From Roman Forts to Modern Modular Housing.” [[Redshift Video]]. https://redshift.autodesk.com/history-of-prefabrication/